markniu/Bed_Distance_sensor/README.md

 This BDsensor detect the distance between bed plate and nozzle in real time and use babystep function in marlin to adjust z height.

 ### Main Board:
- Any board which have 2 free gpio pins would work, now we have tested it with all the panda serials boards which controllers include rasberrypi,stm32 and esp32 based board.
+ Any board which have 2 free gpio pins would work, or have BLtouch connector.

 ### Calibrate:
 Why calibrate?